-From the perspective of many of the photographers in Alreadymade, we are very aware of the stats and hiring practices, so when we see a cover about women's issues, we hope that one of our female peers must have been hired. -"that would have been the one job they HAD to hire a woman for, right?"
-But no.
+From the perspective of many of the photographers in Alreadymade, we are very aware of the stats and hiring practices in our industry, so when we see a cover about women’s issues, our issues, we truly hope that one of our female peers was hired. -“that would have been the one job they HAD to hire a woman for, right?”

-It is a missed opportunity and, really, in 2018, just plain wrong to hire men to photograph for a feminist piece of content.
+It is a missed opportunity and, really, in 2018, just plain wrong to hire men to photograph a specifically feminist piece of content.

 So what is a gal to do?